1. Purpose / Scope#

 User can find the Radio Board version as given below

-This application supports only bare metal environment.
+This application supports bare metal and RTOS environment.
 By default, the application project files (Keil and Simplicity Studio) are provided with bare metal configuration in the SDK.

 4. Application Configuration Parameters#

 Note : If the user wants to use MQTT library(in Host), then user can opt for this mqtt application.

 The application can be configured to suit user requirements and development environment.
 Read through the following sections and make any changes needed.